obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Comments.md

 Suggested standard:

-**Note:** *See the other files in this folder for progress on implementing this in each of the types of note.*
+**Note:** *See the other files in this folder for progress on implementing this in each of the types of notes (namely, Plugin, Theme and Author/Person).*

 - `%% .... %%` for instructions and comments to maintainers
 - `<!-- .... -->` for things that may be activated (either on one line, or split, depending on context)